getodk/central-backend/docs/api.md

 # Group Accounts and Users

-Today, there are two types of accounts: `Users`, which are the administrative accounts held by staff members managing the data collection process, and `Field Keys`, which are restricted access keys granted to data collection clients in the field.
+Today, there are two types of accounts: `Users`, which are the administrative accounts held by staff members managing the data collection process, and `Field Keys`, which are restricted access keys granted per Project to data collection clients in the field.
 Although both of these entities are backed by `Actor`s as we explain in the [Authentication section](/reference/authentication) above, there is not yet any way to directly create or manipulate an Actor.
 Today, you can only create, manage, and delete Users and Field Keys.

 ## Users [/v1/users]